jilozor24/static-website/README.md

 # Udacity Cloud DevOps Engineer Nanodegree Program Project 1
 ## The Deploying of AWS Static-Website Done by John Ilozor

-### Project Assessement Details and Result is in the word doc
+### Project Assessement Details and Result is in Project 1 Static Website Deploying on AWS.docx